Day 51-60

 There is a piece of me that longs for adventure, yet there is also a part of me that is becoming more and more of a homebody.
 I love this home we’ve created and want to embrace it for as long as I can.
 I want to have family gatherings, grandchildren sleepovers, dinners with friends, and quiet mornings sipping tea and watching the sunrise.
 I guess it does me no good to wish all the goodness away by cloaking my heart with disappointment about interrupted travel plans.
 Maybe this home will end up being the best part of these next years and maybe that’s ok after all.

 There will be a day when we are no longer here, enjoying this home we’ve made.
-We will be in some one-story somewhere.
-Or I will be by myself.
+We will be in a one-story home or I will be by myself.
 Or he will be by himself and I will be in some nursing home living my dad’s story.
 I don’t mean to be fatalistic, but at some point in time, there will be a change.
 Being an S for Steady, he won’t be happy about it, but then, neither will I.

 • Sadly we will remember the rides that are hard, and this one, for multiple reasons, was one I would rather forget.
-I don’t want to remember that Dave was struggling to make 10 miles/hour.
-I don’t want to remember him shutting down and not willing to share with me his pain, his frustration, his emotions, his fear.
+I don’t want to remember that Dave was battling pain right from the beginning.
+I don’t want to remember him shutting down and not willing to share his frustration, his emotions, his fear.
 Just let me in!!
 I am your wife.
 I want to share in your pain.
 It's a part of my job description.

 But clearly that is not what he wanted.
 So, I left.
 I was already frustrated at how slow we were going, the lack of conversation, the lack of engagement.
 He seemed to clearly want to slog through by himself, so towards the end of the ride, I just sped up and kept going.
-I sailed furiously down Whitehouse-Spencer Rd. to Obee Rd. to Davis Rd. to home.
+I sailed furiously down the remaining roads to home.
 I barely looked back but when I did I was substantially ahead of him.
 It was a race I won, but it was no victory.

 • I am behind in my recording of these rides.
 I remember that it was…